MattFerraro/devsite/nextjs-blog/posts/cnc-router.md

 Water cooled spindles are identical to air cooled spindles, but they require you to buy and run a separate water-based cooling system.
 This can be a messy undertaking, but the benefits of water cooling are twofold:

 The first is that your router can run *indefinitely*.
-This is important if you're building a huge system that will carve detailed 3D shapes onto whole 4' by 8' sheets of wood, as d!oing this takes days of CNC time.
+This is important if you're building a huge system that will carve detailed 3D shapes onto whole 4' by 8' sheets of wood, as doing this takes days of CNC time.

 The second big advantage is [low noise](https://www.youtube.com/watch?v=Wlhjn8lvKVI).
 Water cooled spindles are exceptionally quiet compared to air cooled spindles or palm routers.